Jabonsote/Fine-Tuning-SAM-Segmentation-on-Custom-Dataset-for-Medical-Images-/README.md

 - Example dataset and training results

 ## Getting Started
-First install SAM from original documentation [segment-anything](https://github.com/facebookresearch/segment-anything) and download a model checkpoint (vit_h,vit_b...)
+First install SAM from original documentation [segment-anything](https://github.com/facebookresearch/segment-anything) and download a model checkpoint (vit_h,vit_b).

 To get started with this repository, follow these steps:

 1. Clone the repository: